iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning.md

 done
 ```

-## Deleting Experiment-Related Objects in DVC Cache

-Note that `dvc exp gc` and `dvc exp remove` doesn't delete any objects in the
-DVC <abbr>cache</abbr>.
-In order to remove the cache objects, e.g. model files,
-intermediate artifacts, etc. related with the experiments, you can use `dvc gc`
-command.

 ## Deleting All Queued Experiments

 When you created experiments to be run in the queue with `--queue` option of
-`dvc exp run`, and later decide not to run them, you can remove by either
+`dvc exp run`, and later decide not to run them, you can remove them by `dvc exp remove --queue`.
-`dvc exp gc --queued` or `dvc exp remove --queue`.
-Both of these commands remove
-_all_ queued experiments.

 ```dvc
 $ dvc exp run --queue -S param=10